andrewgryan/leaflet-html/README.md

 Leaflet expressed in HTML to add maps to Hypermedia Driven Applications (HDA).

+Indeed, since it is HTML, any front end framework should work with it.

+Fine grained reactive frameworks such as [Solid JS](https://solidjs.com) or [Van JS](https://vanjs.org) are ideal candidates for client side development.

+RESTful frameworks, like [HTMX](Https://htmx.org), that serve HTML over the wire are perfect choices for server rendered content.

 ## Example

 The HTML in `example/index.html` is a simple demonstration of the API.